How I earn money and spend my time as a professional artist

 Since making the transition out of full time work, I have been tracking the way that I spend my time.

-My number one priority has been the development of major creative works including two novel manuscripts (Now that I see you in 2020-21 and Doing Good Work in 2022-23), a new performance work (I play myself 2024-ongoing) and a painting for the Archibald Prize (2024).
+My number one priority has been the development of major creative works including two novel manuscripts (Now that I see you in 2020-21 and Doing Good Work in 2022-23), a new performance work (I play myself 2024-ongoing) and paintings for The Archibald Prize (2024-2025) and Squares and Kaleidoscope (2025).

 Major Creative Works